JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 1.md

     sudo nano /etc/update-motd.d/90-updates-available
     sudo nano /etc/update-motd.d/91-release-upgrade

 Technically speaking, I could conceivably just delete the `updates-available` and `release-upgrade` files as well.
-But I personally do not like destroying files & data that I could potentially need or use in the future.
+But I personally do not like destroying files and data that I could potentially need or use in the future.
 So I find that commenting out the few lines of core functionality in those two files to a preferable way of neutering them in this case.

 ***